 - 5.1.
-Regardless of the severity of the asthma attack and whether an ambulance has been called, the following procedure must be followed: - 5.1.1 Keep calm and reassure the pupil; - 5.1.2 encourage the pupil to sit up and lean slightly forward; - 5.1.3 use the pupil's own inhaler- if not available use an emergency inhaler. - 5.1.4 If an emergency inhaler is required, remain with the pupil and send a fellow pupil to Student Services to ask for a first aider to attend with an emergency inhaler and spacer. - 5.1.5 As soon as an inhaler is available immediately encourage the pupil to take two separate puffs via the spacer. - 5.1.6 If there is no immediate improvement continue to give two puffs every two minutes up to a maximum of ten puffs or until the symptoms improve.
-The inhaler should be shaken between puffs. - 5.1.7 Stay calm and reassure the pupil.
-An adult should stay with the pupil until he or she feels better. - 5.1.8 If the pupil does not feel better or if the person attending the pupil is worried at ANY TIME before the pupil has reached ten puffs, CALL 999 FOR AN AMBULANCE. - 5.1.9 If an ambulance does not arrive in ten minutes give another ten puffs in the same way as before. - 5.1.10 A member of the school staff should accompany a pupil taken to hospital by ambulance and should stay with the pupil until a parent or carer arrives.
+Regardless of the severity of the asthma attack and whether an ambulance has been called, the following procedure must be followed: - 5.1.1 keep calm and reassure the pupil; - 5.1.2 encourage the pupil to sit up and lean slightly forward; - 5.1.3 use the pupil's own inhaler- if not available use an emergency inhaler; - 5.1.4 if an emergency inhaler is required, remain with the pupil and send a fellow pupil to Student Services to ask for a first aider to attend with an emergency inhaler and spacer; - 5.1.5 as soon as an inhaler is available immediately encourage the pupil to take two separate puffs via the spacer; - 5.1.6 if there is no immediate improvement continue to give two puffs every two minutes up to a maximum of ten puffs or until the symptoms improve, shaking the inhaler between puffs; - 5.1.7 stay calm and reassure the pupil; - 5.1.8 an adult should stay with the pupil until he or she feels better; - 5.1.9 if the pupil does not feel better or if the person attending the pupil is worried at ANY TIME before the pupil has reached ten puffs, CALL 999 FOR AN AMBULANCE; - 5.1.10 if an ambulance does not arrive in ten minutes give another ten puffs in the same way as before; and - 5.1.10 a member of the school staff should accompany a pupil taken to hospital by ambulance and should stay with the pupil until a parent or carer arrives.